Chloride Diffusion and Concrete Corrosion: Causes, Effects, and Testing Methods ASTM C1202, AASHTO T277, and RCPT

 Thus, ASTM C1202 “Standard Test Method for Electrical Indication of Concrete’s Ability to Resist Chloride Ion Penetration”, and AASHTO T277Standard Method of Test for Rapid Determination of the Chloride Permeability of Concrete” were developed, resulting in the Rapid Chloride Permeability Test (RCPT).

-This testing method involves measuring the electrical current that passes through a 50 mm thick by 100 inches diameter sample obtained from a concrete core or cylinder sample, depending on the application, in six hours.
-The sample is placed in the testing device cells, and a 60 Voltage DC is maintained across the ends of the sample for the duration of the test.
-Readings are taken every 30-minutes, then the sample is removed at the end of the six hours from the cell while the number of coulombs passed through the specimen is calculated.
+This testing method involves measuring the electrical current that passes through a 50 mm thick by 100 inches diameter sample.
+The sample is obtained from a concrete core or a cylinder sample, depending on the application, in six hours.
+Place the sample in the testing device cells and maintain a 60 Voltage DC across the ends of the sample for the duration of the test.
+Take readings every 30 minutes, then remove the sample from the cell at the end of six hours.
+Calculate the number of coulombs passed through the specimen.

 The correlations between the results of this test (charges passed) and the long-term chloride permeability of concrete established by ASTM C1202 are presented in Table 1.